The following opportunities are available for eligible religious and independent schools in New York State:

 Eligible applicants include public schools districts, BOCES and consortiums thereof.
 All public school district applicants, either independent or as part of a consortium, must give religious and independent schools within their boundaries the opportunity to participate.
 Religious and independent schools choosing to participate must be given the opportunity for meaningful and substantial involvement in the development of the proposal.
 The current grant period is from July 1, 2021 to June 30, 2024.
 All questions regarding LTG please email LTG@nysed.gov or contact the Office of Educational Design and Technology at (518) 474-5461 or firstname.lastname@example.org.

 The Comprehensive Attendance Policy (CAP) was promulgated by the Board of Regents for all schools in June, 2002.
 The attendance policy must encompass the nine points outlined in Commissioner’s Regulations 104.1(i) [external link] , within the State Education Department’s website.
-All nonpublic schools must have such a policy on file and may be asked to produce the policy during a site visit, or claim review.
+All religious and independent schools must have such a policy on file and may be asked to produce the policy during a site visit, or claim review.
 CAP claims always occur after the MSA claim for a specific year; in fact, a school is not eligible for CAP in a particular school year if it has not filed the MSA claim for that year.
 More information about Comprehensive Attendance Policy claims can be obtained by calling the MSA-CAP Office.

 Contact Information for Mandated Services Aid and Comprehensive Attendance Policy: